splunk/security_content/README.md

 | source | str | Source of the attack |
 | sourcetype | str | Sourcetype from the attack |

-# Elements of a analytics_story.yml:
+# Elements of a stories yml:

 | Key        | Type   | Description                                                                                       |
 |------------|--------|---------------------------------------------------------------------------------------------------|